caltechlibrary/caltechdata/docs/invenio-explanations/flask-survival-guide.md

     ```

 The parameter `remote_app` in this example turns out to be important to disambiguating the possibilities in the blueprint code: in the file containing the definition of route `/login/<remote_app>/`, there is _also_ a definition for `/login`.
 But for the case given at the beginning of this example, with the parameter given to `url_for()`, the relevant route is `/login/<remote_app>/` rather than `/login`.

+Adding to the confusion is that, often, the name of the route (here, `/login/...`) is the same as the function used to implement it (i.e., `def login(...)`).
+The "B" part of the endpoint "A.B" refers to the function name, not the route name; i.e., it's what's in the `def`, not what's in the `@blueprint.route`.